tomodutch/lumen-template/README.md

 use Laravel\Lumen\Testing\DatabaseMigrations;
 use Laravel\Lumen\Testing\DatabaseTransactions;
-use App\Resources\Post as PostResource;
+use App\Resources\Group as GroupResource;
-use App\Resources\PostCollection as PostResourceCollection;
+use App\Resources\GroupCollection as GroupResourceCollection;
-use App\Post;
+use App\Group;

-class PostTest extends TestCase
+class GroupTest extends TestCase
 {
     use DatabaseMigrations;
     use DatabaseTransactions;